-We recently held our first event to celebrate the incredible work of all 10 Hellman Collaborative Change Initiative partners and are thrilled to share a few photos from the night with you:
+We recently held our first event to celebrate the incredible work of all 10 Hellman Collaborative Change Initiative partners and are thrilled to share a few highlights from the night with you:

 If you want to be kept up to date with announcements and news regarding the Collaborative Change Initiative, please join our mailing list below.

 Supporting Collaborative Change: Our 2017 LAUNCH Grants and GROWTH Grants

 We have identified 2 key inflection points in which we find that it is key for collaborations to obtain funding and capacity building support.
 We have now structured our grantmaking to support two different grant tracks; LAUNCH and GROWTH as depicted in the diagram below:

 LAUNCH Grants support early stage collaborations to launch new strategies by pilot testing a promising solution or set of solutions.
 Collaborations that are a good fit for our LAUNCH Grant are those currently in Phase II of the five phases of collaboration illustrated above.

 GROWTH Grants invest in proven collaborations to grow momentum and support to begin to scale solutions and make systems changes.
 Collaborations that are a good fit for our GROWTH Grant are those currently in Phases III and IV of the five phases of collaboration illustrated above.